oasis-open/openc2-jadn-software/README.md

 example data (good and bad cases) and calling conventions for the software.
 - test_codec.py - Unit tests for encoder and decoder functions
 - test_openc2.py - Unit tests for OpenC2 commands
-   - This file contains example OpenC2 commands in API format and three JSON-encoded formats (Minified, Concise, and an unused format included for completeness of the codec test suite.)
+   - This file contains example OpenC2 commands in API format and four JSON-based formats:
+   Verbose, Minified, Concise, and an unused format included for completeness of the codec test suite.
+   The API format is the Python literal representation of a data item, similar but not identical to the JSON-Verbose serialization of that item ('single' vs. "double" quoted strings, True vs. true, None vs. null, etc.)
-- jaen-convert.py - Convert JAEN specifications between formats
+- jaen-convert.py - Convert JAEN specifications between formats (Current: JAS, JAEN, and property tables.
+Potential: JSON schema, XSD, CDDL)
    - openc2 - Schema that defines the OpenC2 message format, including the target data model.
    The ability to import data models is planned but not supported in the current version.